16 August 2018

 Any clauses that are intended to have effect after termination continue to have effect.
 This includes clauses 5-12 inclusive and this clause 13.5.

 We may transfer all or any part of our rights and responsibilities under these terms and conditions to another electricity supplier.
 We will give you at least 30 days' notice of this, where you can access the information you need to contact the new electricity supplier and when the transfer will take place.

-Clause 13.6 (that allows us to transfer our rights and obligations under this contract to another retailer) and clause 9.12.a (that allows the Electricity Authority to transfer your contract to another retailer and amend your contract) are also intended for the benefit of and are enforceable against you by the Electricity Authority under the Contracts (Privity) Act 1982.
+Clause 13.6 (that allows us to transfer our rights and obligations under this contract to another retailer) and clause 9.12.a (that allows the Electricity Authority to transfer your contract to another retailer and amend your contract) are also intended for the benefit of and are enforceable against you by the Electricity Authority under the Contract and Commercial Law Act 2017.
 Clauses 13.6 and 9.12.a cannot be amended without the consent of the Electricity Authority.

 We may subcontract or delegate our responsibilities under these terms and conditions to other people or companies.

 a. us, we and Flick are to Flick Energy Limited;